How to report illegal dumping

 If you have witnessed offences being committed or are experiencing regular difficulties with people illegally dumping (fly tipping) in your neighbourhood, you can contact the Customer Service Centre, in confidence, for advice and assistance using the details available in the Contacts section of this page.

 Alternatively you can use the online reporting form or download the Inverclyde Online app, which allows residents and visitors to request services and report a variety of issues to the Council.
 The links to both of these are available on the Related Links section of this page.

 Information on how Inverclyde Council processes your personal information and guards your privacy is available by following the 'Privacy' link at the bottom of this page.

 You can also report fly tipping issues directly to Zero Waste Scotland through the Dumb Dumpers links on this page.

 Illegal Dumping is a common problem in Inverclyde, including discarded old furniture, tyres, construction waste, garden waste, car batteries or bags of household waste.
 It can be a source of pollution, affects the aesthetic appeal of an area, and increases the risk of fire raising.

 Unfortunately, it has become so widespread that the Scottish Government has stepped in to try to tackle the problem, a problem which is seriously disfiguring the Scottish landscape and the reputation of the people of Scotland.
-Inverclyde Council's 'Safer & Inclusive Communities Service' have powers under the Environmental Protection Act 1990 to issue Fixed Penalty Notices of £200 if there is sufficient evidence to prove an individual has illegally dumped items in Inverclyde.
+Inverclyde Council's Environmental and Public Protection Service have powers under the Environmental Protection Act 1990 to issue Fixed Penalty Notices of £200 if there is sufficient evidence to prove an individual has illegally dumped items in Inverclyde.